Basketball Summer Skills Clinic Registration is NOW OPEN!

 THESA Basketball is a competitive, Christ-centered athletic program for both boys and girls in the Fort Worth homeschool community.
 Just like all THESA sports, basketball isn’t just about scores — it’s about developing strong fundamentals, disciplined athletes, and servant leaders who compete with heart and honor.
-Our program emphasizes skill development, teamwork, and character growth, providing every player an opportunity to improve and represent Christ on and off the court.

 ELIGIBILITY